He's a Dragon

 He's a Dragon or He is Dragon (Он – дракон), also in English territories titled as I Am Dragon, and in Germany Dragon: Love is a Scary Tale, is a 2015 Russian 3D romantic fantasy adventure film written and directed by Indar Dzhendubaev and produced by Timur Bekmambetov's company Bazelevs.
 The two main roles are played by Maria Poezzhaeva and Matvey Lykov.
 The film is loosely based on Marina and Sergey Dyachenko's 1996 fantasy novel The Ritual.

-The action takes place in a fictional fantasy world, which is a stylistic fusion of Medieval Russia with Scandinavian, Celtic and Eastern traditions.
+The action takes place in a fictional fantasy world, which is a stylistic fusion of Kievan Rus' with Scandinavian, Celtic and Eastern traditions.
 The plot is about Princess Miroslava (Poezzhaeva) being abducted by a dragon and carried away to its lair on a remote island, where she encounters a mysterious young man named Arman (Lykov).

 The film was theatrically released in Russia by Bazelevs Distribution on December 3, 2015, in RealD 3D, followed by streaming on Netflix.

 It was the highest-grossing Russian film at the international box office in 2016.

 Plot

-In the Kievan Rus' of European epics, the people knew no happiness, only fear as a dreadful dragon has been terrorizing a local village and its people.
-In order to appease the dragon, the villagers use a ritual that sacrificed young maidens and they sing an ancient song to summon the dragon.
-The dragon abducts one of the maidens, but one brave knight traveled to an island where the dragon lived to rescue his love, but the time he got there, it was to late.
-The knight and dragon fought a fierce battle, but in the end, the knight emerged victorious and the dragon was defeated.
-The knight freed his people from fear, he became known as the dragon slayer for his reputation for killing the dragon and the dreaded ritual was transformed into a wedding ceremony.
+In the Kievan Rus' of European epics, a local village lived in fear of a terrifying dragon.
+To appease the creature, the villagers performed rituals in which they offered young maidens as sacrifices and sang an ancient song to summon the dragon.
+One year, after the dragon abducted a maiden, her lover, a brave knight, traveled to the dragon's island.
+After he discovered she was already dead, the knight fought and defeated the dragon after a fierce battle.
+The knight became known as the Dragon Slayer.
+The dreaded ritual was transformed into a wedding ceremony.

-Many years later, the young Princess Miroslava (Maria Poezzhaeva), Mira for short, is betrothed to Igor, who is the dragon slayers grandson.
-Her father and sister Yaroslava think she is immature because she still likes fairy tales and playing with toys.
-Mira is placed on a boat deck in her wedding finery to be sent across the water to her future husband, Igor, the same way they used for the ritual to appease the dragon years ago.
-As Igor pulls her boat toward him, his people sing the ancient ritual song at their wedding.
+Many years later, the young Princess Miroslava (Maria Poezzhaeva), Mira for short, is betrothed to Igor, the Dragon Slayer's grandson.
+Her father and her sister Yaroslava consider her immature, as she still likes fairy tales and playing with toys.
+Mira is placed on a boat deck in her wedding finery to be sent across the water to her future husband, Igor.
+As the groom to be pulls her boat towards him, his people sing the ancient ritual song.
+The dragon, who was thought to have been dead, captures Mira from the ceremony and takes her to his island.

-In the middle of the wedding, the dragon who was thought to have been dead captures Mira.
-She is held prisoner in a cave where Mira meets a strange creature and a young man who cannot remember his name.
-Mira believes he is another prisoner and calls him Arman (Matvey Lykov).
-Soon, she discovers that Arman is the dragon who abducted her.
-He lives in human form, holding back the inner beast, but sometimes turns into a dragon against his will.
+Mira is held prisoner in a cave where she meets a young man (Matvey Lykov) who cannot remember his name.
+Believing he is another prisoner, Mira calls him Arman, but she soon discovers that Arman is the dragon.
+He lives in a human form, but sometimes turns into a dragon against his will.
 As a dragon, Arman is unable to control himself.
+Arman shows Mira around the island and gives her a place to live while waiting for Igor.